by

 Acetone comes in three main variations: analytical use, general use, and laboratory use.
 That’s because it has various applications, mainly as a solvent and a reagent.

-The concentration of acetone you should buy will depend on how you will use it.
+The concentration of acetone you should buy will depend on how you plan to use it.

 Analytical Use Acetone